 The Multifamily Market Survey (MMS) is based on a quarterly survey of NAHB multifamily builders and property managers.
 The survey is designed to monitor conditions for multifamily production (starts) and multifamily rental occupancy in the current versus preceding quarter as well as in the next six months.

-Confidence in the market for new multifamily housing increased in the second quarter, however, it still remains in negative territory, according to results from the Multifamily Market Survey (MMS).
+Confidence in the market for new multifamily housing declined significantly in the third quarter of 2022, according to results from the MMS.
 The MMS produces two separate indices.
-The Multifamily Production Index (MPI) rose 10 points to 37 compared to the previous quarter.
-Meanwhile, the Multifamily Vacancy Index (MVI) increased three points to 62, with higher numbers indicating more vacancies.
+The Multifamily Production Index (MPI) decreased 10 points to 32 compared to the previous quarter while the Multifamily Occupancy Index (MOI) fell 15 points to 45.

 - Multifamily Production Index (Excel) (PDF)